-- sets out, in an accessible, child focused, culturally safe and easily understood manner, how a student safety concern about a student's wellbeing (including a concern about grooming, all forms of child abuse, reportable conduct and/or sexual harassment) may be raised with the School, and about how such concerns will be managed; and - applies to student safety concerns made by or in relation to a student, School staff, visitors or other persons while connected to a school environment.
+- sets out how a student safety concern about a student's wellbeing (including a concern about grooming, child abuse, reportable conduct and/or sexual harassment) may be raised with the School, and about how such concerns will be managed; and - applies to student safety concerns made by or in relation to a student, School staff, visitors or other persons while connected to a school environment.

-Concerns about behaviour by students or staff towards students including bullying, harassment, discrimination, and victimisation may, and usually will, be managed in accordance with the School's Student Safety - Concerns Management Procedure.
+Concerns about behaviour by students or staff towards students including bullying, harassment, discrimination and victimisation may, and usually will, be managed in accordance with the School's Student Safety - Concerns Management Procedure.